JamesParrott/sDNA_GH/README.md

 Finally, the errors raised if there are small classes or class overlaps can be suppressed by setting `suppress_small_classes_error` or `suppress_class_overlap_error` to true respectively.

 ###### Recolour_Objects (recolour_objects)
-Recolour objects (and legend tags) based on pre-parsed and pre-normalised data, or already calculated colours (RGB).
+Recolour objects (and legend tags) based on pre-parsed and pre-normalised data, or already calculated colours (as RGB triples).

 If unparsed data is inputted, Parse_Data is first called.
 Custom colour calculation is possible using a 3D quadratic spline between the triples of numbers `rgb_min`, `rgb_mid` and `rgb_max`. as is the Grasshopper Colour Gradient internally via Node In Code, by setting `Col_Grad` to true and picking a setting from 0 to 7 for `Col_Grad_num` (0 : 'EarthlyBrown', 1 : 'Forest', 2 : 'GreyScale', 3 : 'Heat', 4 : 'Pink', 5 : 'Spectrum', 6 : 'Traffic', 7 : 'Zebra').
 The width of the lines plotted of recoloured Rhino geom objects is made a little higher than the default wireframe mode, for clearer viewing of results.
 Set `line_width` to control this width (the default is 4).

 Create a legend by connecting `leg_cols`, `leg_tags` and `leg_frame` to a Grasshopper Legend component.
 Custom legend tag templates and class boundaries are supported via four format strings (`first_leg_tag_str`, `gen_leg_tag_str`, `last_leg_tag_str` and `num_format`) as per Parse_Data.
 Any rectangle object can be passed into `leg_frame` on the legend component itself.
 Or alternatively, the coordinates of the corners of the one the Recolour_Objects component creates may be overridden by specifying `leg_extent` (xmin, ymin, xmax, ymax).